Table Of Contents

 The following chart displays the delay:

-The delay is constant and similar to the delay during normal operation, due to the seamless failover to the hot-standby master node (not even one frame suffers increased delay).
+The delay is constant and the same as during normal operation, due to the seamless failover to the hot-standby master node (not even one frame suffers increased delay).
 For comparison, the next chart displays the delay for the three configurations on individual plots, with the same axis scale:

 ../../../../../_images/Delay_all.png